WHCC Phase 1 Capital Campaign

 Science.
 Preservation.
 Our Shared Planet.

-Antarctica symbolizes humanity's shared responsibility to protect Earth.
-This center is dedicated to sustainability, climate awareness, environmental stewardship, science, preservation, and global cooperation for future generations.
+A symbol of humanity's shared responsibility to protect Earth.
+This center is dedicated to sustainability, climate awareness, environmental stewardship, science, and global cooperation for future generations.

 Oceania Center